heesun8/ramen-ya-restaurant/README.md

 # Ramen-Ya Restaurant

-Wanted to make a website for one my favorite meals. (_Do people who don't like Ramen exist?
+Wanted to make a website for one of my favorite meals. (_Do people who don't like Ramen exist?
 If it's you reading write now, forgive me_)

 Frontend Restaurant website with Headers, Footers, variations of menus and 'order' buttons and review features.